spuder/spuder.github.io/_posts/2015-05-28-elasticsearch-default-shards.markdown

 Backup the file, then edit the 'settings' section of your file to reflect the number of shards that you want.
 I'm going to change mine from the default of 5 down to 2

-# Remove undeeded fields from template
+# Remove unneeded fields from template

 The most important, and least clearly documented step of uploading a template, is removing the following lines